monash-human-power/data-acquisition-system/DAS/README.md

 ## [MQTT Recorder](/DAS/das/mqtt_recorder.py)
-Once started this script will log any data coming in on the MQTT module data and battery channels.
+The command line tool allows for mqtt messages on any topic to be logged and recorded to a csv file.
 The saved csv files will be stored in the `das/csv_data`.

 ### Usage
 ```